 Chocolate Molten Lava Cake with bittersweet chocolate and cocoa has a luscious, gooey, chocolate center and can be made ahead!
 Perfect date night dessert!

-If you’re searching for the perfect romantic dessert to accompany your Valentine’s dinner, this chocolate molten lava cake, with its rich, flowing melted chocolate, is probably about a perfect as you can get, especially if you top it with easy Homemade Whipped Cream.
+If you’re searching for the perfect romantic dessert to accompany a dinner for two, this chocolate molten lava cake, with its rich, flowing melted chocolate, is probably about as perfect as you can get, especially if you top it with easy Homemade Whipped Cream.